Overview of Gold Star Performance Products Triple X

 Triple X was a solid pre-workout.
 The one area it lacked was a pump, but that’s because they really focused on the focus and energy/power output of the PWO.
 There is L-Citrulline which improves your pump but I don’t feel it’s dosed high enough to produce those vein splitting pumps.
 It does a great job with energy and focus.

 The use of Nootropics (Phenylpiracetam) is big.
-Nootropics are gaining steam in the pre-workout market and I was happy to see it used here.
+Nootropics are gaining steam in the pre-workout supplement market and I was happy to see it used here.
 You are laser focused when you take Triple X and you’re ready to push through your workout thanks to the Caffeine Anhydrous, DMHA and Eria Jarensis.
 Overall, Triple X is a very effective pre-workout for energy and focus.

 We tried the blue raspberry flavor of Triple X. It was quite refreshing.
 It did not have any chemical taste too it at all.
 It tasted like a lot of the blue raspberry pre-workouts out there so if you’ve had one before then you can assume this is very similar.